nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Play button.
 I play buttoned it.
 Bam.
 Oh my gosh.
 Yeah.

 You activate sign of the sun, and the dark and the darkness just completely disappears.
 Oh, wow.
 That was beautiful.
 Alright.
-So I wanted to get into that earlier, Carson.
+So I wanted to get into that earlier, Karsten.

 Correct.
 That's why I already got it on.
 No. No. You didn't.